A/N: Warning for more violence in this chapter.

 The nurse nodded at something he said, then looked over to where Gareth sat.
 Roman beckoned him over.

 “Mr. Ranulf?” the nurse asked as he approached, pushing several forms and a pen across the desk toward him.
-“Could you sign these for me?
+“Sign these for me, please.
 Do you need someone to read them for you?”

 “No, no,” Gareth said, brushing her off with a wave of the hand.
 “I can do it.”

-“The nurse will take you back right away, but I’m afraid your friend will have to wait here.”
+“The nurse will take you back right away, but your friend will have to wait here.”

 Gareth’s hand hovered just above the signature line.
 He glanced nervously at Roman.